LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/variables.rst

 .. admonition:: Example

-   These two examples have the exact same same output.
+   These two examples have the exact same output.

    .. sourcecode:: js